BurmeseNoob/Project_Team2/UseCase/UseCase26.md

 #### **MAIN SUCCESS SCENARIO**
 Data analysis request the report.
-The system retrieves and displays the global population total.
+The system retrieves and displays the total global population.
 #### **EXTENSIONS**
 If the global dataset is incomplete, the system provides an estimated total based on available data.
 The system allows the analyst to specify filters (e.g., excluding certain regions).